filippo-ferrari/Bookshelf/README.md

 - Logic to put two users in contact for the buying process.
 - /help command that lists the commands
 - reminder to delete a sold book
+- `Category` field, either we let the seller add that or we can retrieve this information from the GoogleBooks API.
+- It might be useful to use regex syntax to compare the name inserted by the seller with GoogleBooks, in order to minimize typos.
+Something like 'Do you mean ###?'
+- should we get the API from GoogleBook to add the cover image to the query ouput?